Contract Drafting

 But a contract that is properly drafted at the outset of a business transaction can avoid disputes.
 Specializing in residential and commercial leases, promissory notes, non-compete agreements, and asset purchase agreements, our attorneys draft contracts with an eye towards clarity and certainty.

-The business attorneys at Lieser Skaff Alexander apply years of litigation experience to anticipate and address all kinds of disputes that may arise during the contractual relationship.
+The business attorneys at Lieser Skaff apply years of litigation experience to anticipate and address all kinds of disputes that may arise during the contractual relationship.
 Some of the things we do to help the parties understand their obligations include:

 • Avoid use of open-ended terms